-I am registered for a Postal Vote but will be going away before the Postal Votes are due to arrive until after Polling Day – how can I vote?
+I am registered for a Postal Vote but will be away from when the Postal Votes are due to arrive until after Polling Day – how can I vote?

-If you will not be at your registered address to receive your postal vote between 22 April - 4 May 2017, we recommend you apply to vote by proxy however, you can only do this before the deadline for cancelling an existing postal vote which is 5pm on Tuesday 18 April 2017.
+If you will not be at your registered address to receive your postal vote between 24 May to 8 June 2017, we recommend you apply to vote by proxy.

 You’ve sent me a postal vote but I don’t want one/I didn’t apply for one – what should I do?

-If it is after 5pm on Tuesday 18 April 2017, you will not be able to cast your vote at a polling station.
-However, for this election, if you don’t want to post it or it is too late to post it back to us in time for it to be received by 4 May 2017, you can take your postal vote to any polling station in your County Division on polling day.
+If it is after 5pm on Tuesday 23rd May 2017, you will not be able to vote in person.
+However, for this election, if you don’t want to post it, you can take your postal vote to any polling station in the Clacton Constituency on election day.
 You can also deliver it to the Town Hall, Station Road, Clacton-on-Sea before 10pm.
 (There is an external post box that will be emptied before the count begins).

-If you want to cancel your postal vote for future elections, please notify Electoral Services in writing.
+If you want to cancel your postal vote for future elections, please notify us in writing.

 When will we know the result of the election?

-The votes will be counted and verified following the close of poll on 4 May 2017.
-The results will be published on our website after each division result is declared by the Deputy Returning Officer.
+The votes will be counted and verified following the close of poll on 8 June 2017.
+The result for the Clacton constituency will be published on our Parliamentary Election page after the result is declared by the Acting Returning Officer.